 Increasing Competition

 Speaking at the time, company President Gert Schybourg said lack of sales had caused “considerable Financial losses.”
 He continued: “We have not taken a firm decision, but we cannot continue to struggle forever.
-Manufacturing can be maintained only if there is much higher demand for our aircraft and a better return.”
+Manufacturing can be maintained only if there is a much higher demand for our aircraft and a better return.”

-Despite an order for six more airframes from LX at the Dubai Air Show on November 19, 1997, it was not enough to save the production line.
+Despite an order for six more airframes from Crossair at the Dubai Air Show on November 19, 1997, it was not enough to save the production line.
 Further orders failed to materialise, and with mounting costs, Saab announced its intention to close production lines on December 24, 1997.

 Sadly, only 63 of the type were ever built.
 This made the Saab 2000 the least popular airliner of the 20th century and one of the least popular in history.